bsayli/licensing/Readme.md

 ---

 ✅ **Note:** CLI examples must always be provided **on a single line**.
 If parameters contain spaces or special characters, they should be enclosed in quotes `"..."`.

+---

+## Feedback & Questions

+If you notice any issues in this documentation or have suggestions for improvements, feel free to open an issue or a pull request.
+For any questions related to the project, I’ll be glad to help — just leave a comment in the repository’s discussion or issue tracker.